ulrikah/sequence-reinforcement/readme.md

 ## Questions

-- What criteria should I use for done?
-    - rewards are in range (0.0, 1.0), but random sampling yields a reward of ~0.5

-- First step in the snare sequence almost always ends up as close to 1.
-Any way to avoid that?

-- NN spits out sequences between (0.0, 1.0) --> what is the correct
+- punish for keeping the same sequence as it is?

 ## Alternative way